Gillian Guess: Relationship between Guess and Gill

-R. v.
-Guess
+Guess convicted of obstruction of justice

+The police and the Crown prosecutors were aware of the unusual interactions in court, but were concerned that any attempt to investigate a juror or an accused during a trial could be seen as an interference with the judicial process.
+The British Columbia Court of Appeal subsequently commented that this was a valid concern, and the decision not to investigate during the trial was proper.

-A week after the acquittal of Peter Gill, Guess and Gill were seen dancing together at a night club.
+After the trial concluded, police began an investigation.
+A week after the acquittals, Guess and Gill were seen dancing together at a night club.
 Two weeks after the trial, the police observed Gill spending the night with Guess at her townhouse.
-Police investigated, and received authorization to place secret listening devices in Guess's bedroom, and to tap her phone.
-They recorded her admitting to others, including her daughter, that she had been involved in a romantic relationship with Gill while she was a juror at his trial.
+The police received an authorisation to place secret listening devices in Guess's bedroom, and to tap her phone.
+They recorded her admitting to others, including her daughter, that she had been completely intoxicated by her relationship with Gill while she was a juror at his trial.
+The listening devices also recorded sexual encounters between Guess and Gill.

-In 1998, Crown prosecutor Joseph Bellows laid an obstruction of justice charge against Gillian Guess, arguing she had violated s.
-139 (2) of the Canadian Criminal Code.
-Guess pleaded not guilty.
-Guess seemed to enjoy all the media attention she received during the trial, and she seemed determined to prove that she had done nothing illegal.
+In 1998, the police laid an obstruction of justice charge against Guess, alleging she had violated s.
+139(2) of the Criminal Code.
+Guess pled not guilty.
+She seemed to enjoy all the media attention she received during the trial, and she was determined to prove that she had done nothing illegal.
 She said, "After eight months even the trial judge started looking good."
 She also stated: "It didn't matter if I had sex with all the accused and everyone in the public gallery."